PharmedOut is a project that educates physicians on how drug companies influence prescribing.

 With that kind of marketing budget, it’s easy to understand how drugs have become the first line of defense in many physicians’ offices, rather than the last resorts they should really be.
-But when you uncover the tactics used by drug representatives -- some of them revealed in the video above -- it goes way beyond “marketing.”
+But when you uncover the tactics used by drug representatives it goes way beyond “marketing.”

 Psychological warfare would be a better way to describe it.

 Drug Reps Use Unbelievable Tactics to Manipulate Doctors